Amazon fires warehouse worker who staged walkout | Times Leader

 “We have taken extreme measures to keep people safe,” Amazon said in a statement.
 “The truth is the vast majority of employees continue to show up and do the heroic work of delivering for customers every day.”

-Several have drawn attention to fear and discontent among low-wage workers on the front lines of the pandemic, particularly those packing and delivering groceries and other essentials for millions of people hunkering down at home.
+Several walk-outs and protests have drawn attention to fear and discontent among low-wage workers on the front lines of the pandemic, particularly those packing and delivering groceries and other essentials for millions of people hunkering down at home.

 A group of workers at Whole Foods, which is owned by Amazon, planned to stage a “sick out” Tuesday to demand hazard pay, immediate closure and cleaning of stores if a worker tests positive for the virus and health benefits for part-time and seasonal workers.
 It was unclear how widespread the protest was.